-During the period there was a broadening of the GCT base to include some previously exempted products.
+During the period, there was a broadening of the GCT base to include some previously exempted products.
 Additionally, the GCT base was further widened to include the Telephone Call Tax (TCT) along with all fees and taxes paid at the ports (Environmental Levy, CUF/CAF, etc.).
-Furthermore, the rate of GCT on electricity was reimposed at the standard GCT rate of 16.5 per cent for Residential customers' usage above 350kWh effective April 1, 2015.
+Furthermore, the rate of GCT on electricity was reimposed at the standard GCT rate of 16.5 per cent for Residential customers' usage above 350 kWh effective April 1, 2015.
+This threshold was further reduced to 150 kWh per month effective April 2017.

-Table 6: General Consumption Tax Expenditures, 2013-2015
+Table 6: General Consumption Tax Expenditures[‡], 2014-2016